 Word of mouth is the best way to find a lodge.
 Find someone you trust who has been to Alaska.
 Your local fly shop can also be a good resource, but don’t let them sell you on a trip they are hosting without investigating the destination for yourself.

 Online reviews are something that I would look at but not give too much weight (some reviews are fake and some are by people who make complaining a vocation).

-In the end trust your feelings about who you choose or don’t choose.
+In the end, trust your feelings about who you choose or don’t choose.
 Call the lodge, bug them with questions about food or how many flies you should bring with you.
-Get a feel of how much they value you as a guest.
+Get a feel for how much they value you as a guest.
 Build a relationship with the lodge before you book your trip.
 A fly fishing trip like this one can be more expensive than a wedding and you should make your decision with almost as much thought and consideration.